 “Excellent tolerance of strangers.”

 The Siberian Husky’s tolerance of strangers is proverbial.
-It is a breed that has to work with anyone and is not a guard; therefore, the propensity for humans is given to the Husky, who will approach everyone gently and trustfully.
+This breed has to work with anyone and is not a guard; therefore, it has a propensity for humans.
+The Husky will approach everyone gently and trustfully.

 Sociality with other dogs